AMID Logo

 • All skids prepared for international transportation from the USA must fit into a 40' multimodal sea freight container.

-• When palletizing cargo for shipping from the U.S. overseas, always pay attention to wood packing restrictions that apply in international cargo transportation.
+• When preparing cargo for shipping from the U.S. overseas, always pay attention to ISPM15 wood packing restrictions that apply in international cargo transportation.

-Sometimes, people who ship internationally ask, "Should I deliver my boxes to an international shipping company freight terminal open, or can I seal them?"
+Sometimes, people who ship internationally ask, "Should I deliver my goods to an international shipping company freight terminal open, or can I seal them?"

 The answer is yes.
-You can seal your boxes.
-Only customs officials have the right to open it during international transportation.
-If Customs needs to open boxes, shippers will be notified or will see special marks indicating that Customs has opened them.
+You can seal your containers.
+Only customs officials have the right to open packages during international transportation.
+If Customs needs to open parcels, shippers will be notified or will see special marks indicating that Customs has opened them.

-For more information on palletizing when shipping freight from the USA, please visit our website.
+For more information on professional palletizing when shipping freight from the USA, please visit our website.

 About Us | Contacts | Privacy Policy | Affiliates | Customer reviews